cluebbers/Reproducibility-METEOR-NLP/README.md

 #### Experimental Setup

-Calculate the METEOR score for the generated summaries using identified packages from the code review phase.
+We calculate the METEOR score for the generated summaries using the packages.

-To check for implementation errors, we checked packages compatible with Python3.
-Older packages were not considered for actuality and simplicity.
+We only checked packages compatible with Python3.
+Older packages were not considered for recency and simplicity.
+The CNN / Daily Mail development set consists of 13.000 test cases.
+We calculate the mean METEOR score for them.
 To run the packages, open the docker image and run

 ```{python}